pcafrica/advanced_programming_2023-2024/lectures/12/12-py_scicomp.md

 # Introduction

-The `NumPy` module plays a crucial role in Python's numerical computation, providing high-performance structures for vectors, matrices, and multidimensional data.
+The NumPy module plays a crucial role in Python's numerical computation, providing high-performance structures for vectors, matrices, and multidimensional data.
 Implemented in C and Fortran, it excels in vectorized operations, showcasing superior performance.

-To utilize `NumPy`, import the module, such as:
+To utilize NumPy, import the module, such as:

 ```python
 import numpy as np
 ```

-Within the `NumPy` package, arrays represent vectors, matrices, and higher-dimensional datasets.
+Within the NumPy package, arrays represent vectors, matrices, and higher-dimensional datasets.

 ---

-# Creating `NumPy` arrays
+# Creating NumPy arrays

-Initializing `NumPy` arrays can be achieved through various methods:
+Initializing NumPy arrays can be achieved through various methods:

 - Conversion from Python lists or tuples.
 - Utilizing dedicated array-generating functions such as `np.arange`, `np.linspace`, etc.